dragosc1/Landing-page/README.md

-Created a simple landing page using HTML/CSS
+Created a simple landing page template using HTML/CSS